-Back to blog
+Back to Blog

-Written by Michael McGarvey
+Michael McGarvey

-3 min read
+October 1, 2025·3 min read

 Launching a Chrome extension is just the beginning.
 If you want people to actually find and install it, ranking well on the Chrome Web Store is critical.
 With thousands of extensions competing for attention, visibility can make the difference between a handful of installs and steady growth.
+For a deep-dive into the algorithm itself, see Chrome Web Store Ranking Algorithm: How Extensions Get Ranked in 2025.

 This guide covers the strategies that will help your extension rise in the search results and attract the right users.